 7. Disconnect the lambda probe plug.

-10. Remove the plug with pliers.
+10. Remove the plug using pliers.

 11. Press the accelerator pedal after the adjusting screw has been turned, and then check the reading on the gas analyzer.